THORACIC SKELETON ANATOMY

 THORAX OVERVIEW

-• The thoracic cage is a structure made up of bones and cartilage that plays a vital role in protecting the thoracic organs like the heart, lungs, and great vessels
+• The thoracic cage is a structure made up of bones and cartilage that plays a vital role in protecting your thoracic organs like your heart, lungs, and great vessels

 • The thoracic cage forms a cavity that has two key openings